pingcap/blog/tidb-binlog-tutorial.md

 TiDB-Binlog is particularly useful when you migrate data from MySQL or MariaDB to TiDB, in which case you may use the TiDB DM (Data Migration) platform to get data from a MySQL/MariaDB cluster into TiDB, and then use TiDB-Binlog to keep a separate, downstream MySQL/MariaDB instance/cluster in sync with your TiDB cluster.
 TiDB-Binlog enables application traffic to TiDB to be pushed to a downstream MySQL or MariaDB instance/cluster, which reduces the risk of a migration to TiDB because you can easily revert the application to MySQL or MariaDB without downtime or data loss.

-See [TiDB-Binlog Cluster User Guide](https://pingcap.com/docs/tools/tidb-binlog-cluster/) for more information.
+See [TiDB-Binlog Cluster Overview](https://pingcap.com/docs/v3.0/reference/tidb-binlog-overview) for more information.

 ## Architecture